unik-name/help-unikname/docs/business-account/creating-unikname-organization.md

----
-home: false
----

-#  Creating @unikname for an organization
+#  Creating your organization @unikname

+This step is about creating your organization @unikname.
+It will require to install a dedicated tool, named "UNS CLI".

 [[toc]]

 ## Installing the <uns/> CLI